Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

 The Gorgeous Siberian Cat

-Siberian and Siberian crosses are the best-tolerated cats for those who have allergies.
-They produce less of the proteins that cause the allergen itself.
+Siberian and Siberian crosses are the best-tolerated cats for those who have allergies because they produce less of the proteins that cause the allergen itself.

 Did you know that the Siberian cat is the national cat of Russia and they’re also known as the Siberian Forest Cat, however, they’re usually referred to as the Siberian or the Siberian cat and the Moscow Semi-Long-hair cat?